The Feasts of Israel – Trumpets

 But Jesus was silent.
 The high priest said to him, “I charge you under oath by the living God, tell us if you are the Christ, the Son of God.”
 Jesus said to him, “You have said it yourself.
 But I tell you, from now on you will see the Son of Man sitting at the right hand of the Power and coming on the clouds of heaven.”
 (Matthew 26:63–64 NET)

-Jesus is the prophesied “Son of Man,” the God-Man, the Cloud-Man, the Messiah, and the Lion of the Tribe of Judah coming on the clouds to judge the nations and establish His physical Kingdom on the earth.
+Jesus is the prophesied “Son of Man,” the God-Man, the Cloud-Man, the Messiah, King of Kings, and the Lion of the Tribe of Judah coming on the clouds to judge the nations and establish His physical Kingdom on the earth.

 Then I saw heaven opened and here came a white horse!
 The one riding it was called “Faithful” and “True,” and with justice he judges and goes to war.
 His eyes are like a fiery flame and there are many diadem crowns on his head.
 He has a name written that no one knows except himself.
 He is dressed in clothing dipped in blood, and he is called the Word of God.
 The armies that are in heaven, dressed in white, clean, fine linen, were following him on white horses.
 From his mouth extends a sharp sword, so that with it he can strike the nations.
 He will rule them with an iron rod, and he stomps the winepress of the furious wrath of God, the All-Powerful.
 He has a name written on his clothing and on his thigh: “King of kings and Lord of lords.”
 (Revelation 19:11–16 NET)

-Recall that the Scroll of Authority (1) leased to man the rule over Earth for a finite period of time.
-The man then made a covenant with Satan by sinning, thus giving Satan the right to rule over his world system for the same finite period of time.
-This period of time is known by both God and Satan.
+Recall that the Scroll of Authority (1) leased to man the rule over Earth for a finite time.
+The man then made a covenant with Satan by sinning, thus giving Satan the right to rule over his world system for the same finite time.
+This finite time is known by both God and Satan.

 When he came to the other side, to the region of the Gadarenes, two demon-possessed men coming from the tombs met him.
 They were extremely violent, so that no one was able to pass by that way.
 They cried out, “Son of God, leave us alone!
 Have you come here to torment us before the time?”
 (Matthew 8:28–29 NET)